Maryland Name Change: A Complete How-To Guide

 File a name change petition at your local circuit court.

-You may file a Petition for Change of Name (under oath) within the circuit court in the county where you live.
-It can't be for an illegal or fraudulent purpose.
+File a Petition for Change of Name within the Maryland circuit court in the county where you live.
+This path is for those who cannot change their name through marriage or divorce.

-Court-petitioned name changes aren't just for last names; you may formally change your first or middle name too.
+Court-petitioned name changes are not just for last names; you have the opportunity to change your first and middle name too.
 The possibilities are endless.

 Court clerk and staff are loath to answer legal questions.
-Find an attorney to provide legal advice if your name change veers into complex terrain.
+Find an attorney for legal advice if your name change veers into complex terrain.

 Child name changes

-If your child is younger than one year, the Department of Health can process their name change once, for free, without a court petition.
-Both parents must consent.
+If your child is younger than one-year-old, the Maryland Department of Health will process their name change once for free, with both parents' consent, and without a court petition.
+Subsequent changes will require a paid filing.

 Filing fee and waivers

-You may ask the judge for a final waiver to dismiss the deferred filing fee when your case ends.
-Your income level determines eligibility.
+You have the option to request a final waiver from the judge to dismiss the deferred filing fee when your case ends.
+Eligibility is determined by your income level.

 There are separate petition forms for: